Examples ~11 min read

-Automated invoice processing with AI, Snowflake and CocoIndex - with incremental processing
+Automated invoice processing with AI, Snowflake, and CocoIndex

 I recently worked with a clothing manufacturer who wanted to simplify their invoice process.
 Every day, they receive around 20–22 supplier invoices in PDF format.
 All these invoices are stored in Azure Blob Storage.
 The finance team used to open each PDF manually and copy the details into their system.
 This took a lot of time and effort.
 On top of that, they already had a backlog of 8,000 old invoices waiting to be processed.